hakansuku/D1APACTraining/7_2 Create Namespace and deploy containerized application.md

 > Note the credentials for admin (administrator) and developer(user)

-- Login to Openshift web console using the link from previous 7_1 using developer user.
+- Login to Openshift web console using the link from previous 7_1 using administrator kubeadmin credentials.
 - Open Projects page and click on Create Project button

 > An OpenShift project is an alternative representation of a Kubernetes namespace.